Golden-browed chlorophonia

 The golden-browed chlorophonia (Chlorophonia callophrys) is a species of bird in the family Fringillidae.
 It is found in Costa Rica and Panama.
 It is uncommon in subtropical or tropical moist montane forest above 750 m elevation.

 Description

 A brightly coloured bird, the golden-browed chlorophonia is distinctive within its range.
 The male is bright green above and yellow below, with a wide golden-yellow eyebrow stripe and a violet-blue cap.
 It has a narrow blue eye ring and a thin blue line extending from its nape to its breast.
-The female is similar, but without the golden brown and yellow breast; these are both replaced with green.
+The female is similar, but without the golden brow and yellow breast; these are both replaced with green.
 They average 13 cm in length.

 It has a soft whistling call: wheeeeuuu.

 Folklore

 In Costa Rica, its local common name is the rualdo.
 There is a legend of how this bird used to have a wonderful singing voice, but offered that to the volcano Poás to prevent a young woman from having to be sacrificed, thus keeping the volcano from erupting.